Vyral/brandon-montemayor/_drafts/5-reasons-why-now-might-be-the-best-time-for-you-to-sell.md

 {% include youtube.html %}

-There are five reasons why now is a great time to sell.
+<center>There are five reasons why now is a great time to sell.</center>

 Are you better off selling your home now or waiting until fall and winter are over?